-- After mixing, air bubbles that have formed in the resin can be easily removed with a Bunsen burner or hot air blow dryer.
-The rule here is: as much as necessary, as little as possible.
+- After mixing, air bubbles that have formed in the resin can be easily removed with a blow torch or heat gun.
+The rule here is as much as necessary, as little as possible.
 If the resin is heated too much, it will be damaged.

-Step 6: Colouring the resin Creating a water effect
+Step 6: Coloring the Resin and Creating a Water Effect

-- Especially when casting a water effect, it becomes clear why the acquisition of a special epoxy resin, which can be cast very easily in one step, pays off.
+- Especially when casting a water effect, it quickly becomes clear why the use of a special epoxy resin is recommended.
+This quality resin can be cast very easily in one step, giving you an instant payoff.

-- If you want to achieve the popular water look after mixing the two resin components, the appropriate colour pigments must now be added to the epoxy resin.
-To do this, divide the resin into two containers (the ratio 1:1.5 would be possible, for example).
-To achieve the water effect, colour the larger part of the resin with a metallic pigment in turquoise and the smaller part with a matt blue pigment.
-This mixture refers, as said, only to the typical water look.
-In general, there are no limits to the choice of colour.
+- If you want to achieve the popular water look after mixing the two resin and hardener, the appropriate color pigments must now be added to the epoxy resin.
+To do this, divide the resin into two containers (the ratio of 1:1.5 would be preferable, for example).
+To achieve the water effect, color the larger part of the resin with a metallic pigment in turquoise and the smaller part with a matt blue pigment.
+This mixture only achieves the typical water look, and generally speaking, there are no limits to the choice of color.

-- When filling in the epoxy resin there are again two possibilities.
-You can either pour the resin from the two containers alternately into the mould or simultaneously from one side each.
+- When filling in the epoxy resin there are (again) two possibilities.
+You can either pour the resin from the two containers into the mold or simultaneously from one side each.
 Slight circular movements, especially with the metallic epoxy resin, make the final result look lively.
 Remember that you are responsible for the “flow’ in the resin’s appearance.

-- At the end, the resulting pattern can be changed with a wooden stick or similar.
+- The resulting pattern can be changed with a wooden stick or similar object.

-Afterwards the epoxy resin has to cure very well (follow the manufacturer’s instructions).
+- Afterward, the epoxy resin has to be allowed to cure completely (follow the manufacturer’s instructions).

 Images: left: © Suteren Studio – stock.adobe.com, right: Suteren / shutterstock.com

-- In addition to the typical water look, there is an infinite number of different designs that turn your DIY table into a real work of art.
-Just as nice to look at is for example a River Table with crystal clear resin and embedded objects.
-For this, a first layer of crystal clear resin is poured between the two wooden boards.
-This process should be done very quickly, but still carefully.
+- In addition to the typical water look, there is an infinite number of different designs that are capable of turning your DIY table into a real work of art.
+An aesthetic that is Just as nice to look at is a River Table with crystal clear resin and embedded objects.
+For this, the first layer of crystal-clear resin is poured between the two wooden boards.
+This process should be done very quickly, but still with relative caution.

-- Afterwards a short (!) walk over the epoxy resin with a hot air dryer.
+- Afterward, a quick walk over the epoxy resin with a hot air dryer is done.
 Extreme caution is required here.
 If the resin is exposed to the extreme heat of the hairdryer at the same spot for longer than 3 seconds, this can cause, among other things, a burning of the material.
 The final result is an unsightly yellow epoxy.